CigarsSmoker/Clone/Logger.md

 The _x_ indicator means the entry belongs to a tab which has been closed.
 You may cleanup such entries from the logger using the _x_ icon in the toolbar.

+It is possible to click on the status indicator area to open the matrix for the associated tab (if any).
+The matrix will open in _sticky_ mode, i.e. you can keep it opened permanently.

 ##### Filter expressions

 You can filter entries in the logger using filter expressions.
 Log entries which do not match _all_ filter expression will be hidden from view.
 Syntax for a filter expression: